-10. Could it be useful the opinion of others?
+10. Could it be useful for the opinion of others?

 Here I ask you to be careful.

-I don’t want you to confuse your opinions with the others opinion.
+I don’t want you to confuse your opinions with others opinion.

 If you are interested, you can ask for another opinion, but always, seeing it as “an additional point of view” not as “the truth” or “the right thing”.

-Think that every person live their own reality, so their “advice” will be based on their experience and beliefs.
+Think that every person lives their own reality, so their “advice” will be based on their experience and beliefs.

 One thing is to ask other points of view to expand your vision, and quite another is to consider that others know more or better, what’s good for you.